faubulous/mentor-cli/README.md

 # Mentor CLI

-**mentor-cli** is a collection of command-line utilities which are intended to support CI workflows for projects that use RDF technologies.
+A collection of command-line utilities which are intended to support CI workflows for projects that use RDF technologies.

 ## Features